odiseoteam/SyliusVendorPlugin/doc/tests.md

 ## Test the plugin

-We are using PHPStan, Psalm, Behat, PHPSpec and PHPUnit to test this plugin.
+We are using Behat, PHPSpec and PHPUnit to test this plugin.

 ### How to run the tests